hamvocke/hamvocke.github.io/_drafts/testing_java_microservices.md

 }
 {% endhighlight %}

-You see that all the provider test has to do is to load a pact file (using the `@PactFolder` annotation to load previously downloaded pact files or attaching to a pact broker using a different annotation) and then define how test data for pre-defined states should be provided (e.g. using Mockito mocks).
-There's no custom test to be implemented as these are all derived from the pact file.
+You see that all the provider test has to do is to load a pact file (e.g. by using the `@PactFolder` annotation to load previously downloaded pact files) and then define how test data for pre-defined states should be provided (e.g. using Mockito mocks).
+There's no custom test to be implemented.
+These are all derived from the pact file.
 It's important that the provider test has matching counterparts to the _provider name_ and _state_ declared in the consumer test.

+I know that this whole CDC thing can be confusing as hell when you get started.
+Believe me when I say it's worth taking your time to understand it.
+If you need a more thorough example, go and check out the [fantastic example](https://github.com/lplotni/pact-example) my friend [Lukasz](https://twitter.com/lplotni) has written.
+This repo demonstrates how to write consumer and provider tests using pact.
+It even features both Java and JavaScript services so that you can see how easy it is to use this approach with different programming languages.

 ## End-to-End Tests
-At last we arrived at top of our test pyramid.
-Time to write a real end-to-end test that calls our service via the user interface and includes a complete round-trip through the complete system.
+At last we arrived at top of our test pyramid (phew, almost there!).
+Time to write end-to-end tests that calls our service via the user interface and does a round-trip through the complete system.

+### Using Selenium (testing via the UI)
-For end-to-end tests [Selenium](http://docs.seleniumhq.org/) and the [WebDriver](https://www.w3.org/TR/webdriver/) protocal have proven to be the tool of choice for many developers.
-Using Selenium you can pick a browser you like and let it automatically call your website, click here and there, enter data and check that stuff changes in the user interface.
+For end-to-end tests [Selenium](http://docs.seleniumhq.org/) and the [WebDriver](https://www.w3.org/TR/webdriver/) protocol are the tool of choice for many developers.
+With Selenium you can pick a browser you like and let it automatically call your website, click here and there, enter data and check that stuff changes in the user interface.

 Selenium needs a browser that it can start and use for running its tests.
 There are multiple so-called _'drivers'_ for different browsers that you could use.
+[Pick one](https://www.mvnrepository.com/search?q=selenium+driver) (or multiple) and add it to your `build.gradle`:

+    testCompile('org.seleniumhq.selenium:selenium-firefox-driver:3.5.3')

-Running a fully-fledged browser can be challenging when running your test suite.
-Especially when using continuous delivery the server running your pipeline might not always be able to spin up a browser including its user interface (e.g. because there's no XServer available).
-There are workarounds for this problem like starting a virtual XServer like [xvfb](https://en.wikipedia.org/wiki/Xvfb).
+Running a fully-fledged browser in your test suite can be a hassle.
+Especially when using continuous delivery the server running your pipeline might not be able to spin up a browser including a user interface (e.g. because there's no X-Server available).
+You can take a workaround for this problem by starting a virtual X-Server like [xvfb](https://en.wikipedia.org/wiki/Xvfb).

 A more recent approach is to use a _headless_ browser (i.e. a browser that doesn't have a user interface) to run your webdriver tests.
 Until recently [PhantomJS](http://phantomjs.org/) was the leading headless browser used for browser automation.
 Ever since both [Chromium](https://developers.google.com/web/updates/2017/04/headless-chrome) and [Firefox](https://developer.mozilla.org/en-US/Firefox/Headless_mode) announced that they've implemented a headless mode in their browsers PhantomJS all of a sudden became obsolete.
 After all it's better to test your website with a browser that your users actually use (like Firefox and Chrome) instead of using an artificial browser just because it's convenient for you as a developer.

-Both, headless Firefox and Chrome, are brand new features that might not work in your environment yet.
+Both, headless Firefox and Chrome, are brand new and yet to be widely adopted for implementing webdriver tests.
 We want to keep things simple.
-Instead of fiddling around to use the bleeding edge headless modes let's stick to the more simple classic way.
-A simple end-to-end test that fires up a Firefox browser, navigates to our service and checks the content of the website looks like this:
+Instead of fiddling around to use the bleeding edge headless modes let's stick to the classic way using Selenium and a regular browser.
+A simple end-to-end test that fires up Firefox, navigates to our service and checks the content of the website looks like this:

 {% highlight java %}
 @RunWith(SpringRunner.class)
 @SpringBootTest(webEnvironment = SpringBootTest.WebEnvironment.RANDOM_PORT)
-public class ExampleE2ETest {
+public class HelloE2ESeleniumTest {

     private WebDriver driver = new FirefoxDriver();